vmware/vic-product/docs/user_doc/vic_overview/introduction.md

 **Viewer**

 Role assigned per project.
-- If assigned, has only view access to the deployed containers, templates, and available resources for a project.
+- If assigned, has only view access to the repositories for a project.

 **Developer**